Quit using your CRM to manage applications

 Approve only a portion of all final loan packages

-The end goal reversed!
-At the point where a new or existing client is ready to apply, you’re now working on a project with a team member who has little to no access to the same systems as your team.
+At the point where a new or existing client is ready to apply, you’re now working on a project with a "team member" who has little to no access to the same systems as your team.
 You’re having to relay information with PDF checklists, email threads that cover 5 topics, and phone calls that require additional follow-up via written communication.

 If you’re using your CRM to manage client interactions once the application work has begun, you're destined for headaches and lost leads.